javitocor/Private-Events/README.md

 - Git clone this repo and cd the to the  directory.
 - Run bundle install in command line
 - Run 'rails db:migrate' on your terminal
-- Sign up as a user, create events and invite other users.
+- Sign up as a user, create events and attend the events.

 ## Authors